rossfergs/ocamllambdrador/lambdrador/test/userguide.md

 if x = 1 then "x is one" else "x is not one"
 ```

-the expression will return the string "x is one" if x is one, and "x is not one" is not one.
+the expression will return the string "x is one" if x is one, and "x is not one" if not one.
 These if statements can be used to influence the output of functions, and as such can allow for recursive functions

 ```
 let factorial n = if n <= 1 then 1 else n * factorial (n-1)